Kernix13/markdown-cheatsheet/frontmatter.md

 Frontmatter is a way to identify metadata in Markdown files.
 Metadata can literally be anything you want it to be, but often it's used for data elements your page needs and you don't want to show directly.

-Some examples of common metadata are:
+Some examples of common metadata are (the table above the H1 at the top of this file is the frontmatter for the page):

 - Title of the post
 - Description for SEO purposes
 - Tags that belong to a document
 - The date it was written
-- The author
+- The author(s)

 To add Frontmatter to a Markdown document, you have to start by writing a three-dotted block at the top of your file: